How to Store Olive Oil. Complete Guide to Preserving Freshness and Quality

 How long does olive oil last once opened?

-How do I know if olive oil is bad?
+How do I know if olive oil has gone bad?

 What type of container is best for storing olive oil?

-Olive oil does not “expire” in a way that makes it unsafe, but it does lose flavour, aroma, and nutritional quality over time.
-Always check the best-before date and use old oil for frying rather than salads.
+Olive oil does not expire in a way that makes it unsafe, but it loses flavour, aroma, and nutritional quality over time as polyphenols degrade through oxidation.
+Always check the best-before date and use older oils for cooking rather than raw applications.
+Premium oils lose vibrancy after 18-24 months, even with optimal storage.

 Is cloudy olive oil a sign of spoilage?